dottjt/plastic/other/unused/04-apartment-unused.md

 Breasts are held.
 Champagne is sauntered .

+It remains night for at least one more day,

 Although in keeping relevant with my response to the foreboding impasse, I simply yawned at the thought, testament to the brute resilience forcing it's way through the impenetrable perception I had of myself as the fucking Queen.